The Sweetness of Subtraction

 The true origin of Mirin lies in the Edo period, where it was revered as Toso or Miri—a dense, sweet, and incredibly luxurious liqueur enjoyed exclusively by the nobility and women of high status.

 The creation of authentic Mirin is a painstaking, triple-fermentation process.
-Steamed glutinous rice (mochigome), rice kōji, and authentic distilled shochu are combined and left to mature in absolute, hermetic darkness, sometimes for several years.
+Steamed glutinous rice (mochigome), rice kōji, and authentic distilled rice shochu are combined and left to mature in absolute, hermetic darkness, sometimes for several years.

 Without relying on a single pinch of sugar, the glutinous rice surrenders its rich starches, converting them into complex sugars and amino acids while dissolving into a velvety, golden-brown nectar.